-In Triple Watch mode, the radio briefly checks channels 16 and 9 every two seconds.
-In Dual Watch mode, the radio checks channel 16 only.
-Generally, Triple Watch is used in areas where channel 9 is used as a hailing frequency while Dual Watch is used in areas where channel 16 is used for distress and hailing.
-Your radio comes set to use Triple Watch; if you want to use Dual Watch instead, you will have to select it in the setup:
+In Triple Watch mode, the radio checks channels 16 and 9 every 2 seconds; in Dual Watch mode, the radio checks channel 16 only.
+Generally, Triple Watch is used in areas where channel 9 is used as a hailing frequency; Dual Watch is used in areas where channel 16 is used for distress and hailing.
+Your radio comes set to use Triple Watch; if you want to use Dual Watch, you will have to change the setup.

-- 1. Press and hold CALL MENU to display the normal menu. - 2.
-Select Setup and then Dual/Tri Watch. - Choose Dual Watch and press ENT-1W/25W.
-The radio activates the new setting and returns to the Setup menu. - To reactive Triple Watch, repeat the procedure described above, but choose Triple Watch in step 3.
+Press and hold CALL-MENU to open the normal menu.

+- 4. Select Setup and then Dual/TriWatch. - 5.
+Choose Dual Watch and press PUSH/ENTER.
+The radio activates the new setting and returns to the Setup menu. - 6.
+To reactive Triple Watch, repeat the procedure described above, but choose Triple Watch in step 3.